-ECDC will not be liable for any breach of national legislation, either civil or criminal, by either the training site or the fellow.
-Neither will ECDC be directly liable to the fellows for any payments or reimbursements due to the fellow under their contract of employment with the training site.
+Since ECDC is not part of the contract between the fellows and the training site, ECDC is not responsible for any possible breach of labour law or breach of taxation law committed by the training site and/or the fellows.
+Neither will ECDC be directly liable to the fellows for any payments or reimbursements due to the fellow under their contract of employment.